FeelingFun/sxtools/README.md

 The tool also by default disables color management, enables AA, smooth wireframes, enables OpenSubdiv mesh preview, and transparency depth peeling.

 ## Assigning Layer Sets
 Import or create polygon mesh objects while SX Tools is running.
-A window will pop up that allows you to add the project-defined set of layers to the object (or objects).
+A message will pop up that allows you to add the project-defined set of layers to the object (or objects).
 Selecting an object with the default set of layers will bring up the main tool window.

 # The Main Window